jfbaillie4/Calculator/README.md

 styles.css == Contains the CSS (shock!).
 Pretty simple with a little bit of flexbox to get the keyboard working well.

 scripts.js == DOM manipulation scripts.
 Event listeners to listen for keydowns and clicks.
-Single "press" function that performs the DOM manipulation and calls the more functional calc-scripts.js.
+Single "press" function that performs the DOM manipulation and calls the more functional stuff from calc-scripts.js.

 calc-scripts.js == interprets user inputs and runs all the calculations.
 Mostly works by building and then interpreting arrays using the correct order of operations.
 All results will be rounded to 5 decimal places.